asraf172/NiosII-C-ASM-MMIO/README.md

 # Nios II Bare-Metal Hardware-Software Interface

 ## Overview
 This repository demonstrates a low-level, bare-metal implementation of a recursive spatial distance algorithm, written in both **C** and **Nios II Assembly**.
-The project was deployed and tested on a real **Altera DE2 FPGA**, showcasing direct Hardware-Software interaction without an underlying operating system.
+The project was successfully deployed and tested on a physical **Altera DE2 FPGA**, showcasing direct Hardware-Software interaction without an underlying operating system.

-The algorithm calculates the squared distance between two coordinates $(x_1,y_1)$ and $(x_2,y_2)$, and recursively determines how many segments of length $L=1$ fit within that distance.
+The algorithm calculates the squared distance between two coordinates (x1, y1) and (x2, y2), and recursively determines how many segments of length L=1 fit within that distance.

 ## Hardware-Software Interface (MMIO)
 A core focus of this project is driving external hardware peripherals-specifically, a 7-Segment display-using **Memory-Mapped I/O (MMIO)**.